Yolanda Mercy

 Yolanda Mercy is a British actress and playwright of Nigerian descent.
 In addition to her work as a writer and performer, she leads theatre workshops and mentors young artists.

 She is currently an Associate Artist at Ovalhouse (previously resident at the Almeida Theatre and the Roundhouse), a Visiting Lecturer for Royal Central School of Speech and Drama and a trustee with the National Youth Arts Trust.

 She has developed and toured with two solo shows, On The Edge of Me and Quarter Life Crisis.
-Quarter Life Crisis ran at the 2017 Edinburgh Fringe Festival in Edinburgh, Scotland with support from Underbelly and their Underbelly Untapped program.
+Quarter Life Crisis ran at the 2017 Edinburgh Fringe Festival in Edinburgh, Scotland, with support from Underbelly and their Underbelly Untapped programme.

 Mercy is also a 2017 social ambassador for international ticketing platform TodayTix.

 Biography

 Mercy was born in London to Nigerian parents.

-She trained at the Royal Academy of Dance, where she studied Ballet and the National Youth Theatre.
+She trained at the Royal Academy of Dance, where she studied ballet, and at the National Youth Theatre.
 She then attended the BRIT School for Performing Arts and Technology, Trinity Laban Conservatoire of Music and Dance (where she obtained a BA Hons in Dance Theatre), and Royal Central School of Speech and Drama (where she obtained a PGCert in Applied Theatre With Young People).
-Since then she has performed and presented shows at several well-known British venues including the Lyric Hammersmith, Battersea Arts Centre, Shakespeare's Globe, and Almeida Theatre.
+Since then, she has performed and presented shows at several well-known British venues, including the Lyric Hammersmith, Battersea Arts Centre, Shakespeare's Globe, and the Almeida Theatre.
 Internationally, her credits include a creative residency at the Platonov Arts Festival in Voronezh, Russia.

 On The Edge Of Me

-In 2015, Mercy won the Rich Mix "Small Story, Big City Emerging Artist Award" which helped her to develop On The Edge Of Me, her first solo show.
-On The Edge of Me is a dark comedy which uses audience participation, live music, and poetry to address a range of current topics including graduate unemployment and mental health issues.
+In 2015, Mercy won the Rich Mix "Small Story, Big City Emerging Artist Award", which helped her to develop On The Edge Of Me, her first solo show.
+On The Edge of Me is a dark comedy that uses audience participation, live music, and poetry to address a range of current topics including graduate unemployment and mental health issues.

-As a result of successful performances at the Rich Mix and Paines Plough Roundabout, On The Edge of Me was picked up and developed further by Soho Theatre and billed in their Soho Rising festival, which features emerging artists.
+As a result of successful performances at the Rich Mix and Paines Plough Roundabout, On The Edge of Me was picked up and developed further by the Soho Theatre and billed in their Soho Rising festival, which features emerging artists.
 On The Edge of Me was also selected for funding by the Arts Council England, O2 Think Big and Wandsworth Council.
-This piece sold out at Soho Theatre, and was critically acclaimed.
+This piece sold out at the Soho Theatre, and was critically acclaimed.